-First, Does your Course Allow Ball Retrievers?
+First, Does Your Course Allow Ball Retrievers?

 It seems weird to even worry about but some courses have fairly strict policies against ball retrievers.
 Why?
 Well, because while you are off fishing for ProV1s in the lake, the pace of play, at least in theory anyway, is coming to a screeching halt.

-Now, if you are like most people, the only reason you are breaking out the ball retriever in the first place is because you’re waiting on some clown to find their ball so you can hit your tee shot.
+Now, if you are like most people, the only reason you are breaking out the ball retriever in the first place is that you’re waiting on some clown to find their ball so you can hit your tee shot.
 But try explaining that to an angry golf course martial.

 Most of the time you should be fine with your ball retriever.
 However, if you want to be absolutely sure this purchase isn’t in vain it may be to your benefit to check with the course and make sure they allow for retrievers.

 Obviously, you need something that is long enough to reach deep into the woods or even the bottom of the course’s lake.
-Most retrievers are built to be long, but some are longer than others.
+Most retrievers are built to belong, but some are longer than others.

 A few of the options on our list today can extend well past twenty feet.
 This level of distance will vastly increase the range of options you have for retrieval.